vaibhavmandwe/Data-Redundancy-Removal-System/README.md

 ### Steps:

-1. Push all files to your GitHub repository: `CodeAlpha_Chatbot`
+1. Push all files to your GitHub repository: `Data-Redundancy-Removal-System`
 2. Go to repository Settings → Pages
 3. Under "Source", select main branch
 4. Select folder: `/` (root)
 5. Click Save

-Your site will be live at: `https://vaibhavmandwe.github.io/CodeAlpha_Chatbot/`
+Your site will be live at: ``

 ### What Gets Deployed